Service Availability Policy — Delivery Zone

 - Unavailability caused by customer-side network, integration, or configuration issues.

-- Private beta or preview features, which are provided without any availability commitment.
+- Trials, preview features, and limited-access features, which are provided without any availability commitment.

 6. Third-Party Provider Dependencies